jaredhennessy/Team-Profile-Generator/README.md

 ## License

-This project is licensed under the MIT license.
+This project is unlicensed for public domain us.

 ## Contributing